EA31337/EA31337/README.md

 The robot comes with over 35 strategies coordinated and controlled by the central algorithm.
 Each strategy analyses market on multiple timeframes at the same time.
 The market analysis is based on over 30 major technical indicators in real-time.

+You are free to write your own custom strategies.

 ### Profit/Stop Trailing system